 Many of the metrics wearables can provide are ones that haven't been monitored over long-term stretches before, and there would need to be an understanding of the variability in healthy and unhealthy people before predictions could be made.

-- Apps and devices that work with Apple HealthMake the most of the revamped Health app in iOS 10
+- Apps and devices that work with Apple HealthMake the most of Apple Health

 - Best fitness apps for your wearablesThe top fitness apps tailored for Apple Watch, Android Wear and other wearables